lostanlen/ismir2016/spec.md

 22 dec 2015

 A. *Audio features*
     1. [DONE] Review silence detection.
     2. [DONE] Convert features to float32.
     3. Generate silenced frames in test set.
     4. [DONE] Review perceptual loudness reference in get_X

 B. *Deep learning*
     1. [DONE] Write Graph model without Z
     2. [DONE] Make it a function in module "learning"
     3. [DONE] Solve core dump
     4. [DONE] Install bleeding-edge Keras
     5. [DONE] Train on categorical cross-entropy
     6. [DONE] Write data generator
     6. Add Z supervision

 C. *Pitch supervision*
     1. [CLOSED] Get Gt samples for RWC
     2. [DONE] Check MIDI offsets in RWC dict
     3. [DONE] Write conversion from MIDI to ConvNet axis.
     4. Expand third dimension according to number of channels

 D. *Evaluation*
     1. [DONE] Write class-based accuracy measure
     2. [DONE] Write callbacks to monitor test error
     2. [DONE] Integrate the pipeline into a function so that the whole experiment can be ran in one step.
     3. [DONE] Measure class imbalance.
 How many decision windows per class ?
     4. Use MIR metrics for multi-label classif.
     5. Make a 80/20 file-based split for the retained instruments.

 E. *Display*
     1. Export filters from conv1 as images for the three experiments.
 Are they learned note models ?
     2. Make a figure for the architecture.

 F. *Dataset*
-1. Get the full MedleyDB dataset
+1. [DONE] Get the full MedleyDB dataset
 2. Update wrangling so that it lists files, not classes
 3. [DONE] Restrict to a certain number of classes
 4. [DONE] Take the max of stems activations that play the same instrument